aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 ## Functionality

-1. EKS VPC subnets and security group are tagged with user-provided tags (optional)
+1. (Optionally) tag EKS VPC subnets and security group with user-provided tags.
-2. Creates Karpenter Node Role, Karpenter Instance Profile, and Karpenter Controller Policy (Please see Karpenter documentation [here](https://karpenter.sh/docs/getting-started/) for more details on what is required and why)
+2. Creates Karpenter Node Role, Karpenter Instance Profile, and Karpenter Controller Policy (Please see Karpenter documentation [here](https://karpenter.sh/docs/getting-started/) for more details on what is required and why).
 3. Creates `karpenter` namespace.
 4. Creates Kubernetes Service Account, and associate AWS IAM Role with Karpenter Controller Policy attached using [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html).
 5. Deploys Karpenter helm chart in the `karpenter` namespace, configuring cluster name and cluster endpoint on the controller by default.
+6. (Optionally) provisions a default Karpenter Provisioner CRD based on user-provided [spec.requirements](https://karpenter.sh/docs/provisioner/#specrequirements) and tags.

+**NOTE:**
-6. (Optionally) provisions a default Karpenter Provisioner CRD based on user-provided [spec.requirements](https://karpenter.sh/docs/provisioner/#specrequirements) and tags. **NOTE: It is provisioned only if both the subnet tags and the security group tags are provided.**
+1. The default provisioner is created only if both the subnet tags and the security group tags are provided.
+2. Provisioner spec requirement fields are not necessary, as karpenter will dynamically choose (i.e. leaving instance-type blank will let karpenter choose approrpriate sizing).

 ## Using Karpenter